The Heritage Town of Pila, Laguna

 The entire month of May is not just a month of Festivals, It was also declared as National Heritage Month in accordance with Proclamation No. 439, s.
 2003.
-For this years Heritage month, I joined Laguna and Quezon Heritage and Pilgrimate tour along with tour participants, fellow bloggers and officers of Filipino Heritage Festival Inc. During our Laguna Heritage Tour, we visited the Historic Town of Pila in the Province of Laguna.
+For this year’s Heritage Month, I joined Laguna and Quezon Heritage and Pilgrimage tour along with tour participants, fellow bloggers and officers of Filipino Heritage Festival Inc. During our Laguna Heritage Tour, we visited the Historic Town of Pila in the Province of Laguna.

 My visit left me with three distinct ‘must-see’ destinations for anyone who takes the time to see Pila.

 Amazingly, Pila is host to the very first Filipino church dedicated to St. Anthony of Padua.
 The church was named “San Antonio de Padua de Pila”, as a dedication on the 350th anniversary of St. Anthony’s death.
 Franciscan history is rich here.